 Confirm you originally had access to the recording before it was deleted

-You may no longer have access to the original channel
+You may no longer have access to the original folder

-Check your private recordings or create a new channel assignment
+Check your private recordings or create a new folder assignment

 See recordings you didn't delete?